Terms Of Business

 All disbursements which we incur on your behalf will be payable by you in addition to our fees.
 A disbursement is an additional expense which is payable to a third party, such as; a Court fee, a Barristers fee, Land Registry fees, experts or agents charges and travel expenses.
+VAT is payable on certain expenses.
 We also charge for the cost of international telephone calls.
 Postage charges which arise during the normal conduct of your case for routine letters to you and third parties are included in our hourly rate.
-However we may charge separately for items sent abroad, those sent by special delivery or for larger items (e.g. packages or parcels).
+However, we may charge separately for items sent abroad, those sent by special delivery or for larger items (e.g. packages or parcels).
 We may also charge you for photocopying, scanning and creating certain documents at a rate of £0.10 for each page and £0.50 per copy depending on size and colour, or at cost price if outsourced.
 Other than nominal expenses, we will request you to place us in funds before any disbursements are incurred.

 We will deliver interim invoices to you at agreed intervals, for the work carried out during the conduct of the case.
 It is essential that payment is made promptly.
 Money paid in advance will be credited to our client account and will be applied to pay disbursements, as they are incurred, and for payment of our bills.
 In the event that requests for payments on account are not met or an interim or final invoice remains outstanding after 21 days from the date of delivery, we will be entitled to charge interest on the outstanding amount:

-if you are a private client, interest will be charged daily at the rate payable on judgement debts (currently 8%) from the date of the bill until payment, unless it is determined that you do not have to pay that element or;
+If you are a private client, interest will be charged daily at the rate payable on judgement debts (currently 8%) from the date of the bill until payment, unless it is determined that you do not have to pay that element or;

-Methods of Payment
+Methods of payment

 When acting for a limited company we may require a Director and/or controlling shareholder to give a personal guarantee to us in respect of our charges and expenses, if this is refused we will be entitled to stop acting, require immediate payment of all charges and expenses owing and continue work only when the company pays to us sufficient funds on account of our costs and disbursements or expenses to cover reasonably foreseeable future work.

 We will discuss with you whether your charges and expenses might be paid by another person.
-Even if you are successful, the other party is very unlikely to be ordered to pay all your costs and expenses, usually it will be only a proportion and you will have to pay the balance of our charges and expenses.
-In “small claims” cases you will not recover more than a nominal amount and in Employment Tribunal cases or in any claim where your opponent has public funding, you may recover nothing at all.
+Even if you are successful, the other party is very unlikely to be ordered to pay all your costs and expenses; usually, it will be only a proportion, and you will have to pay the balance of our charges and expenses.
+In ‘small claims’ cases, you will not recover more than a nominal amount, and in Employment Tribunal cases or in any claim where your opponent has public funding, you may recover nothing at all.

 If you are successful and the court orders the other party to pay some or all of our charges and expenses, interest may be claimed on these from the other party from the date of the court order.
-We will account to you for such interest to the extent that you have paid our charges or expenses on account; otherwise we are entitled to the rest of that interest.
+We will account to you for such interest to the extent that you have paid our charges or expenses on the account; otherwise, we are entitled to the rest of that interest.

-court orders the other party to pay.
-In some circumstances, the court may order you to pay the other party’s legal charges and expenses; for example if you lose the case or lose on certain issues.
+You will also be responsible for payment of the charges and expenses of seeking to recover any charges and expenses the court orders the other party to pay.
+In some circumstances, the court may order you to pay the other party’s legal charges and expenses; for example, if you lose the case or lose on certain issues.
 In addition, the court has the power to assess costs and make orders for immediate payment during the course of a case.
 Such summary assessment may take place following any hearing, and will usually be made against the losing party at that hearing.

 You should also be aware that the Civil Courts encourage alternative dispute resolution (ADR) and if you were to unreasonably reject your matter being referred to ADR and court proceedings ensue then you may be ordered to pay both your own costs and those of your opponent if the court took the view that you have unreasonably rejected ADR.
 Furthermore, if you have instituted proceedings and then subsequently withdraw from them, or reject a reasonable offer of settlement then again you could be made responsible for your own costs and those of your opponent.

-Any money ordered or assessed by the court to be paid will in these circumstances be a liability payable by you in addition to our charges and expenses and in the case of summary assessment costs, are payable within 14 days of making of the order.
+Any money ordered or assessed by the court to be paid will in these circumstances be a liability payable by you in addition to our charges and expenses and in the case of summary assessment costs, are payable within 14 days of the making of the order.
 We will discuss with you whether our charges and expenses and your liability for another party’s charges and expenses may be covered by insurance, and, if not, whether it would be advisable for you to have insurance to meet the other party’s charges and expenses.